 Is it to buy a car?
 For your child’s college tuition?
 For traveling around the world when you retire?

 Having realistically optimistic goals will help you immensely in choosing where you should invest.

 Many people ask when is it a good time to invest, and my answer is always NOW.

 If you have the money, then there’s no reason for you to delay, just do it and don’t wait until the market becomes “favorable” – because no matter how the economy is, there is always an instrument out there that’s good to invest in.
 Trust me on this.

 3. Make a workable regular investment plan

 Aside from investing early, you should also invest regularly.
-This is really important specially if you don’t want to time the market.
+This is very, very important especially if you don’t want to time the market.

-Investing exact small amounts, in frequent intervals, on one instrument, allows you to “cost average” – this investing strategy really helps lessen your risk against market movements.
+Investing exact small amounts, in frequent intervals, on one instrument, allows you to “cost average” – this investing strategy really helps manage your risk against market volatility.

 To learn more about cost averaging, and see how it applies to the stock market, read this: How To Do Cost Averaging: Passive Stock Market Investing Part 1